 Further, the contributions under this measure don’t count towards the annual $100,000 non-concessional contributions (NCCs) cap, so if a person satisfies the work test, they could also make additional NCCs up to the annual cap.

-For more information on the rules applicable to the downsizing and super proposal see SuperGuide article Contributing super by downsizing your home: 10 issues you need to consider.
+For a more detailed explanation of the rules applicable to the downsizing and super proposal see SuperGuide article Contributing super by downsizing your home: 10-point guide.

 Does this downsizing measure sound familiar?

 Clearly, Treasurer Scott Morrison does not have a long memory.
 In the May 2013 Federal Budget, the former ALP government announced a pilot program to assist senior Australians to downsize to a home more suitable to their needs, BUT the big difference with the ALP policy was that downsizing would NOT reduce the individual’s Age Pension entitlements.

 Background on former ALP government policy: According to the May 2013 Budget papers, “from 1 July 2014, senior Australian homeowners who have owned their family home for at least 25 years and who decide to downsize will have the option to invest surplus funds (up to $200,000) in an account.
 The funds invested in the account and earned interest, will be exempt from the Age Pension means test for up to 10 years.”

 The ALP version of the measure never became law, and the Liberals won the September 2013 election, and that was the end of that.